 The canal and its offshoots were built in the 1860s as part of an irrigation project which has since outlived its utility.
 However sometime in the 1970s this place was developed as a floating market tourist attraction – And it has evolved into a perfect tourist trap.The market comprises of vendors in boats and shops on the banks of the canal accessible from the boat and is at its peak between 7 am and 9 am in the morning though shops are open till late evening.
 The boat goes past these shops and there is compulsory halt at a shopping centre on the banks – Some Thai curios , food stalls , Thai spices and cheap clothing – T shirts , skirts , spices, scarves and the like.
 Very ordinary merchandise, high priced and poor quality.
 Some souvenirs too are available but the quality is suspect and you can get better stuff in Bangkok at cheaper prices too.
 Some of the canal side shops accept credit cards but add a 2 % service charge.
 Do go along with the spirit of a tourist and pick up a few odds and ends.

 You must definitely test your bargaining skills – feels good if you have made a deal !
 Malati picked up some spices as souvenirs and we were back in the boat to cruise the canals.
 But her prized piece was a mortar and pestle which weighed nearly 10 Kilos – For the life of me I could not figure out why she did not buy it back home in India.
 It was a good buy and back home in India the mixer has now given way to hand pound spices.
-We stopped by a floating vendor for lunch and had the msot amazing papaya salad – supposedly vegetarian but spiced with a lot of Shrimp.
-Hesitantly we ate a plate each and hoped that our stomachs would bear this onslaught – To our happiness we were fine and we went to the next momo boat and topped off the meal with a coke with a Thai mango for the return journey.
+We stopped by a floating vendor for lunch and had the most amazing papaya salad – supposedly vegetarian but spiced with a lot of tiny pieces of shrimp.
+Hesitantly we ate a plate each and hoped that our stomachs would bear this onslaught – To our happiness we were fine and went on to the next momo boat and topped off the meal with a coke with a Thai mango.
 The canal abounds with tourist boats spewing diesel fumes which completely spoils the atmosphere – literally as well.

 The village market stalls are set up on either side of the railway track.As the train approaches the carts which are on wheels and rails are pushed back and the polythene awnings are removed – We missed seeing the scurry when the train came but got a good idea of how it happens.When the train is not there the place looks like any other village market.
 Do try and be at the market when the train to Maeklong arrives.
 The Maeklong Railway Market train Schedule in 2019 is: